stephenberry/glaze/docs/compile-time-diagnostics.md

 }
 ```

 A format that omits it keeps the old error from inside its member loop.
-A format whose object writer emits some members itself, instead of dispatching to `to<Format, M>`, declares that with `detail::writer_emits_member_inline<Format, M>`; BSON does, for nullable, null and variant members, because a BSON element carries its type next to its key.
+A format whose object writer emits some members itself, instead of dispatching to `to<Format, M>`, declares that with `detail::writer_emits_member_inline<Format, M>`: BSON does, for nullable, null and variant members, because a BSON element carries its type next to its key, and TOML does for members that are always null, which its writer emits as nothing.
+The declaration is per direction, and only for what the writer really handles: TOML's reader has no reader for those members either, so nothing is exempted on that side and the diagnostic still reports them.